nprapps/nprapps.github.com/_posts/2015-10-20-world-values-parser.markdown

 [Dataset](https://dataset.readthedocs.org/en/latest/), a Python database wrapper, auto-magically creates database fields as data is added to a table.
 That handles the schema creation.
 But because of all the magic under the hood, Dataset is very inefficient at inserting large datasets.
 The WVS data -- with over 86,000 rows with 431 columns each -- took many hours to import.

 The Postgres `COPY [table] FROM [file]` [command](http://www.postgresql.org/docs/9.4/static/sql-copy.html) is very efficient at importing data from a CSV, but notoriously finkicky about data formatting.
-Instead of hours, `COPY` runs in seconds.
+Instead of hours, `COPY` runs in seconds, but your data needs to be *perfectly* formatted for the table you're importing into.

 The good news is that the WVS provides CSV data files.
-If they didn't, we'd use a tool like R to convert from Stata or SPSS to CSV.
-Less happily, the WVS data files use inconsistent quoting and have a few other oddities that causes the Postgres `COPY` routine to choke.
+If they didn't provide CSV, we'd use a tool like R to convert from Stata or SPSS to CSV.
+The bad news is that the WVS data files use inconsistent quoting and contain a few other oddities that causes the Postgres `COPY` routine to choke.

 To get the advantages of both tools, we took a hybrid approach.
 It's a bit ugly, but it does the job nicely.
 Our import process looks like this: